-Strategies for Successfully Launching and Marketing an App
+How to Successfully Launch and Market an App

-Apps are now an integral part of digital strategy, with well over 1 million apps in both the Itunes App Store and Google Play.
-As a result, the market has become increasingly competitive and app discovery poses one of the biggest challenges for businesses.
+Mobile apps are now an integral part of the digital strategy, with well over 1 million apps in both the Itunes App Store and Google Play.
+As a result, the market has become increasingly competitive and app launch strategy is vital for the success of the app.

 According to Statista, it is predicted that mobile app downloads in 2017 will reach approximately 268.69 billion.
 Due to the highly competitive nature of this marketplace, it is essential that your an app is functional, engaging, and offers value to its users.
 Equally important, is implementing effective marketing techniques to make your app stand out from the crowd.
 Here are a few strategies for successfully launching and marketing your app.

 App Store Optimisation (ASO) is an extremely important technique for driving traffic to your app.
 ASO is the process of optimising your app to rank higher in the marketplace; the higher a mobile app ranks the more visible it will be to potential users.
 It is therefore not surprising that ASO is considered the backbone of app launch strategy.

 According to a report by Nielsen, 63% of Android and iOS users have utilised the search to discover new apps in their respective app stores.
 For these reasons, it is important to implement ASO strategies to secure higher app ranking.
 This includes optimising the app’s title, keywords, description and visual elements.

 App titles need to be distinctive yet descriptive.
 Developers often optimise their app names by using a combination of both branded and common search terms, to enhance discoverability.
 When deciding on your title try and include what the app does, as users tend to search for specific functionality.